October 2-4 2023 - Grenoble, France

-A particular attention will be dedicated to the use of interdisciplinary approaches, such as quantitative proteomics, metabolomics and structural biology, and of different model organisms, from yeast to plants and mammals, including 3D culture models, to study fundamental aspects of chromatin-based signaling.
+The symposium will present multiple approaches, such as quantitative proteomics, metabolomics, structural biology, single-cell epigenomics and population studies in different model organisms, from yeast to plants and mammals, including 3D culture models.

 The following speakers have already confirmed their attendance: